CALCULATE YOUR SIP RETURNS

 Jointly Held Accounts

-Upon the submission of a transmission form, securities belonging to the account holder and transferred to the joint owner of the account.
+Upon the submission of a transmission form, securities belonging to the account holder are transferred to the joint owner of the account.
 Proof of the death of the account holder in the form of a death certificate must also be submitted.
-In order to receive the shares, the joint partner must open a separate account through a depository participant so that they have an outlet where they can receive and store their transferred shares.
+In order to receive the shares, the joint holder must open a separate account through a depository participant so that they have an outlet where they can receive and store their transferred shares.
 Caution must be taken to ensure that the name of the individual is spelled out the same for both accounts.

-Account with Nomination
+Account With Nomination

 Similar to the process of a joint account, the nominee of an account must file for the transfer of shares by filling out a form mentioning their details and submitting a certified death document of the deceased holder.
 The form can be found by approaching the pertinent depository participant or downloading it from the depository participant’s website.
-Once these documents and its contained information are verified, the transmission of shares begins and is sent to the depository participant account of the nominee.
+Once these documents and their contained information are verified, the transmission of shares begins and is sent to the depository participant account of the nominee.

 If there are legal claimants on the shares, then it may be difficult for the nominee to receive these shares.
 It becomes a matter of legal interest and resolution.

-Account without Nomination
+Account Without Nomination

 Documentation to be Submitted